HL7/CDA-ccda-companion/input/_readme.txt

 This package supports QA of the C-CDA companion guide.
 HL7 will post this copy to GitHub to maintain record of changes.
 A future pre-publication will be posted with all changes accepted.

-Publication title:                               HL7 CDA® R2 IG: C-CDA Templates for Clinical Notes STU Companion Guide, Edition 4 - US Realm
+Publication title:                               HL7 CDA® R2 IG: C-CDA Templates for Clinical Notes STU Companion Guide, Release 4 - US Realm
-Edition:                                         Edition 4 STU 1
+Edition:                                         Release 4 STU 1
 Realm:                                           US Realm
 Release status:                                  Standard for Trial Use (STU) JIRA Specification key:                          ccda-two-one-companion
 Version:
 Errata identifier:
 Publication date:                                May 1, 2023
-Prepared by:                                     Structured Documents Work Group, the Federal Electronic Health Record Modernization (FEHRM) Program Office (@brett is FEHRM suppport applicable on this version?), and the US Realm Program Management Office
+Prepared by:                                     Structured Documents Work Group, the Federal Electronic Health Record Modernization (FEHRM) Program Office, and the US Realm Program Management Office

 Contents of the package: